devdeer-kevin/pace-planer/README.md

-# Pace Planer [alpha]
+# Pace Planer [beta]

 Pace Planer is an intuitive and responsive app designed to help runners calculate their target time for various distances based on their pace.
-Currently in alpha.
+Currently in beta.

 ## Features

 - **Pace Calculation**: Enter your desired pace to see the corresponding finish time for your race distance.
 - **Distance Support**: Supports a variety of distances, including 1Mile, 5K, 10K, half-marathon, and marathon.

-## Known Issue
+## Known Issues

-- **Inaccurate Calculation**: I actively pursue solutions for inaccurate calculations in specific use cases and value your patience as I aim to enhance precision in my next releases.
+-

 ## Installation